hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 cHead3: "Perceive"
 csubHead3: "Understanding the problem"

+perceive_para:

-cContent5: "Working with the IT teams, we understood application development is not the only activity the IT teams involve into.
+    - cContent5: "Working with the IT teams, we understood application development is not the only activity the IT teams involve into.
 There are multiple supporting activities that need to get into the delivery process for promoting a production ready software."

-cContent6: "Our users were facing challenge in analyzing information from multiple sources, they wanted a single reference for monitoring and measuring the application performance.
+    - cContent5: "Our users were facing challenge in analyzing information from multiple sources, they wanted a single reference for monitoring and measuring the application performance.
 We were challenged to deliver a simple actionable engineering dashboard to configure, run & validate the application for performance and stability.
 We had do the following"

 content_lists1: